YashKSahu/robowars/README.md

 # RoboWars
-The repository presented here includes the programming code used to operate a robot designed for participation in the Robowars tournament.
+The repository presented here includes the Robot Operating System (ROS) architecture based velocity command control and arduino motor control code used to operate a robot designed for participation in the Robowars tournament.